The Scarlet Letter: Themes

 Throughout the work, the nature images contrast with the stark darkness of the Puritans and their systems.
 A rose bush's beauty forms a striking contrast to all that surrounds it.
-Later, the beautifully embroidered scarlet "A" is held out in part as an invitation to find "some sweet moral blossom" in the ensuing, tragic tale and in part as an image that "the deep heart of nature" (perhaps God) may look more kindly on the errant Prynne and her child than her Puritan neighbors do.
+Later, the beautifully embroidered scarlet "A" is held out in part as an invitation to find "some sweet moral blossom" in the ensuing, tragic tale and in part as an image that "the deep heart of nature" (perhaps God) may look kindlier on the errant Prynne and her child than her Puritan neighbors do.

 Chillingworth's misshapen body reflects (or symbolizes) the anger in his soul, just as Dimmesdale's illness reveals his inner turmoil.
 The outward man reflects the condition of the heart.
 This observation is thought to have been inspired by the deterioration of Edgar Allan Poe, whom Hawthorne "much admired".

 Another theme is the extreme legalism of the Puritans and how Prynne chose not to conform to their rules and beliefs.
 Prynne was rejected by the villagers even though she spent her life doing what she could to help the sick and the poor.
 Because she was shunned, she spent her life mostly in solitude and did not attend church.
-Instead, she retreated into her own mind and her own thinking.
-Her thoughts began to stretch and go beyond what would be considered by the Puritans as safe.
-She still saw her sin, but she began to look on it differently than the villagers did.
+Instead, she retreated into her own mind.
+Her thoughts began to stretch beyond what would be considered by the Puritans as safe.
+She still saw her sin, but she began to look at it differently than the villagers did.
 Prynne began to believe that a person's earthly sins do not necessarily condemn them.
 She even went so far as to tell Dimmesdale that their sin had been paid for by their daily penance and that their sin would not prevent them from reaching heaven.

-Prynne was alienated from Puritan society, both in her physical life and spiritual life.
-When Dimmesdale died, she knew she had to move on because she could no longer conform to the Puritans' strictness.
-Her thinking was free from Puritan religious bounds and she had established her own moral standards and beliefs.